-We form all legal paperwork, including deposit paperwork, and setting up of Direct Debits, and then go on to collect the first months’ rent and damage deposit, which is then registered and subsequently protected with the Deposit Protection Service, and then collect subsequent rents before transferring this to you.
+We form all legal paperwork, including deposit paperwork, and setting up of Direct Debits, and then go on to collect the first months’ rent and damage deposit, which is then registered and subsequently protected with the Deposit Protection Service (DPS), and then collect subsequent rents before transferring this to you.

 Dedicated Property Manager

-You would be allocated a dedicated Property Manager as a point of contact for both you as the landlord and the tenant, who will familiarise themselves with the property, and compile an inventory.
+You would be allocated a dedicated Property Manager as a point of contact for both you as the Landlord and the tenant, who will familiarise themselves with the property, and compile an inventory.
 Your Property Manager will then liaise with utility providers regarding opening and closing meter readings and conduct full check-in and check-out services with tenants, and as such they will become a point of contact throughout the tenancy for any maintenance issues, which can be discussed with you when raised if required.
-To ensure that the tenants are looking after your property correctly, we conduct periodic inspections, and an ‘Annual Property Health Check’ which are reported back to you as the Landlord.
-Finally, and often the most stressful part of property management for landlords, we deal with deposit administration including any disputes, which our Property Managers are experienced in dealing with.
+To ensure that the tenants are looking after your property correctly, we conduct periodic inspections and will inform you of the condition of your property and issues or concerns.
+In addition to your periodic inspections we will provide you with your ‘Annual Property Health Check’ which your dedicated Property Manager will discuss with you.
+Finally, and often the most stressful part of property management for Landlords, we deal with deposit administration including any disputes, which our team of Property Managers are very experienced in dealing with.